microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/virtualendpoint.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 > [!CAUTION]
-> Existing apps that use this feature with the **cloudPcSharedUseServicePlan** should be updated, as the **cloudPcSharedUseServicePlan** resource is deprecated and stopped returning data on October 8, 2023.
+> The **cloudPcSharedUseServicePlan** resource is deprecated and stopped returning data on October 8, 2023.
+Existing apps that use this feature with the **cloudPcSharedUseServicePlan** should be updated.

 Represents a container for APIs to manage Cloud PCs.